34-Year-Old Pitcher – Houston Astros

 Signed a two-year contract with the Astros in December of 2017.

-Smith allowed two hits in a scoreless ninth inning in Tuesday's 10-6 win over the Orioles.
+Smith allowed a hit and struck out two over a scoreless inning in Saturday's 12-6 win over the White Sox.

 To instantly reveal our fantasy analysis of every player – including Joe Smith – simply subscribe now.